mattermost/docs/source/install/install-rhel-6-postgresql.rst

   The PostgreSQL interactive terminal starts.
 To exit the PostgreSQL interactive terminal, type ``\q`` and press **Enter**.

-With the database installed and the initial setup complete, you can now install the Mattermost server.
+With the database installed and the initial setup complete, you can now install Mattermost.